wjakob/nanobind/docs/why.rst

   <https://github.com/microsoft/pyright>`__ and `PyType
   <https://github.com/google/pytype>`__.

+- **Smart pointers, ownership, etc.**: corner cases in pybind11 related to smart/unique pointers and callbacks could lead to undefined behavior.
+A later pybind11 redesign (``smart_holder``) was able to address these problems, but this came at the cost of further increased runtime overheads.
+The object ownership model of nanobind avoids this undefined behavior without penalizing runtime performance.

 - **Leak warnings**: When the Python interpreter shuts down, nanobind reports instance, type, and function leaks related to bindings, which is useful for tracking down reference counting issues.
 If these warnings are undesired,